troglobit/inadyn/README.md

 Supported Providers
 -------------------

+Some of these services are free of charge for non-commercial use, some take a small fee, but also provide more domains to choose from.

-The following DDNS providers are supported natively, other providers, like <http://twoDNS.de> for instance, can be supported using the generic DDNS plugin.
+DDNS providers not supported natively like <http://twoDNS.de>, can be enabled using the generic DDNS plugin.
 See below for configuration examples.

 * <http://www.dyndns.org>
 * <http://freedns.afraid.org>